 Shiva is seen as simultaneously immanent and transcendent.

-At first, however, the wild Rudra was revered, and the transition to Shiva was only gradual. .
+At first, however, the wild destructive Rudra of the Vedas was revered, and the transition to Shiva happened only gradual.

 The later kashmirian worldview of Abhinavagupta goes however far beyond (Paramshiva).

 In Shaivism the four cosmic Mahashaktis are aspects of Ishvara.
 In Siddhanta Sadashiva (and of course a master of the 5th major initiation) exceeds this treshold to Parabrahman.
 Sadashiva has here 5 faces, of which the Trimurti are three.
 Above him is the primordial Shiva with his Shakti, which Tarotcard 22 shows.
 Kashmir shaivism goes still higher up to Paramshiva.
 This is also the universal sight of the much higher masters.

 * Shivaism produced a series of schools in its history of development.

 The puranic Shivaism is based on scriptures like the Shiva Purana, Vayupurana, Lingapurana, Skandapurana, Agnipurana, Matsyapurana und Kurmapurana.

 In addition arose several schools of non-puritan Shivaism, which have nowadays are extinguished, which split into the branches of the

 - Atimarga (higher path), whose followers believed that their path leads directly to liberation (sadyo mukti) without intermediate states in higher planes

 - The Atimarga was originally a path for ascetics and usually led to a life as a hermit.
 Here the Pashupata Shivaism (before the Shaiva Siddhanta), the Lakulishas, the Kalamukhas and the Lingayatismus or Vira - Shivaism originate.